tommy-lo/project-planit/doc/sprint3/sprint3.md

 Sprint 2 Backlog Breakdown:

-Plan-7,8,29,30,31 Thomas Lo
+Plan-43, 47, 9, 48, 49 Thomas Lo

-Doing Those plans since they have to do with a google maps api and they are all related to each other in using that api.
+Doing those plans since they have to do with a google maps api and they are all related to each other in using that api.

 Plan-2, 26, 27, 40, 50 Joon Hong
 More familiar with database to get the user history